WELCOME TO GREAT SEDONA HIKES!

 Hikes to/near Indian Ruins are listed here.

 GPS data files for the hikes are found here.

-Information on mountain biking and camping is included here.
+Information on mountain biking is included here.

 I receive many requests for information on where to eat, where to stay, what